-The 36-semester-credits program is offered in an evening format that allows professionals to maintain their current work schedules while enhancing their knowledge and skills.
-The MBA in Leadership and Change program can be completed in as little as 12 months, depending on whether a student takes one or two courses per eight-week term.
+The program is offered in an evening format that allows professionals to maintain their current work schedules while further developing their knowledge and skills.
+The MBA in Leadership and Change program can be completed in as few as 12 months, depending on whether a student takes one or two courses per eight-week term.

 Upon completion of the MBA in Leadership and Change program, students will be able to:

 A. Demonstrate critical thinking and high level reasoning through effective oral and written communication skills.

 B. Identify competing values, behaviors, and assumptions that are relevant to the implementation of proposed change initiatives.

 C. Analyze, design, and deliver change-based interventions and strategies.